Table of Contents_

 What We Didn’t

 To a large degree, the IRobot Roomba 980 looks like every other Roomba.
 Which is to say it sports their familiar hockey puck shape.
-However, unlike the lesser models (below the 960) the 980 sports a camera which maps out the room, allowing it to develop a log of visual landmarks and thus improve cleaning for next time.
-In short this means less bumping and more cleaning.
+However, unlike the lesser models (below the 960) the 980 sports a camera that maps out the room, allowing it to develop a log of visual landmarks and thus improve cleaning for next time.
+In short, this means less bumping and more cleaning.
 And when it does hit something, there is a bump panel to help it detect obstacles and steer around or away from them.
-There are a few other sensors on board, including one to detect a ledge (aka cliff detection) and one to detect the presence of carpet, where upon the iRobot Roomba 980 will increase its suction power (“Dirt Detect™ Series II5 uses optical and acoustic sensors to detect high concentrations of dirt, dust and pet hair, and the robot then provides focused cleaning where it’s most needed”).
+There are a few other sensors on board, including one to detect a ledge (aka cliff detection) and one to detect the presence of carpet, whereupon the iRobot Roomba 980 will increase its suction power (“Dirt Detect™ Series II5 uses optical and acoustic sensors to detect high concentrations of dirt, dust and pet hair, and the robot then provides focused cleaning where it’s most needed”).
+Browsing the internet for an effective floor duster that uses a disposable electrostatic cloth to clean floor dirt, hair, and dust?
+Read our O-cedar O-duster robotic floor cleaner review.

 As for charging, there is a simple base station included in the box.
 The IRobot Roomba 980 will return home when it’s done cleaning your room or when its battery runs low.
 That said, the 980 is capable of cleaning up to 2,000 square feet, though depending on settings may need to recharge itself, or the bin may need to be emptied, though you can override that last issue if needed.
-That said, the Roomba 980 is intelligent enough to know where to pick up from where it left off in the event it requires a recharges as it stores a layout of your home’s floors.
+Moreover, the Roomba 980 is intelligent enough to know where to pick up from where it left off in the event it requires a recharge as it stores a layout of your home’s floors.
 I’m not sure if its memory caps out at 2,000 square feet, so you might want to check if your home is larger or simply buy a Roomba 980 for each floor.
+For hardwood floors that require an efficient cleaner, an inexpensive robot cleaner to get is featured in our iRobot Braava jet 240 superior robot mop review.

-Lastly, there is handle, albeit slightly hidden to my much surprise, and 3 buttons (home, spot cleaning and on/off) that are straight forward and easy to operate.
+Lastly, there is a handle, albeit slightly hidden to my surprise, and 3 buttons (home, spot cleaning and on/off) that are straightforward and easy to operate.

 Developing a baseline for performance with any vacuum can be tough to measure.
-To me, the best indicator for quality or success, is just simply looking at the floor and the bin’s contents.
+To me, the best indicator for quality or success is just simply looking at the floor and the bin’s contents.
 In this particular case, the Roomba 980 performed admirably and with consistency.
+This is often the case with most robotic vacuums, as you’ll find in our iRobot Roomba 675 review.

 On the 980’s off days, I also placed it in my bedroom and bathroom, which is a mix of thin carpet (bedroom) and tile (bathroom).
 Here the Roomba 980 automatically increased its power (carpet boost), which in turn produced more noise, but the results each time were stupendous, filling up the bin to almost full with dust and long girlfriend hair.
 Again, I couldn’t help but note that the 980 struggled to get into the corners of my bathroom.
 But that last issue aside, I can now see how remiss I’ve been when it comes to vacuuming my bedroom, especially under my bed which is often unreachable with even the best upright vacuum.